 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
+This option is only available if stacking is enabled.
 Port Select the appropriate port range used for the configuration here.
 MAC Address Enter the MAC address here.
 Select the Permanent option to specify that all learned MAC addresses will not be purged out unless the user manually deletes those entries.
 VID Enter the VLAN ID here.
 This value must be between 1 and 4094.